 - Use the “Remember my User ID” feature (but never from a public or shared computer).
 This feature lets your computer remember your ID, so when you return to the site from an email to log in, your User ID will automatically display in the log in box.
 A fake site will not be able to display your User ID.

-For more information on how to protect yourself, visit our Privacy and Security Center.
+For more information on how to protect yourself, visit our Privacy, Security & Fraud Center.